enkidevs/curriculum/javascript/javascript-playground-questions/beginning-and-end-pairs/beginning-and-end-pairs.md

 To get the values in each loop cycle, take the loop counter index from the left and right sides of the array.

-For example, the fourth element from left and right of `myArray` are:
+For example, the 4th element from left and right of `myArray` are:
 ```javascript
 let left = myArray[3];
 let right = myArray[myArray.length - 1 - 3];